markvanderloo/synthesizer/pkg/vignettes/introduction.md

 The pMSE method is a popular way of measuring the quality of a dataset.
 The idea is to train a model to predict whether a record is synthetic or not.
-The worse a model can do that, the better a synthic data instance resembles the original data.
+The worse a model can do that, the better a synthetic data instance resembles the original data.
 The value scales between 0 and 0.25 (if the synthetic and original datasets have the same number of records).
 Smaller is better.